BlueBubbleWei/SDCND/Term1-P3-Behavioral-Cloning/mywriteup.md

 Data Collection-Preprocessing
 The simulator records image data from three cameras, one center camera and one camera on each the far left and right sides of the car, recording 10 images per second.
 The images from the two non-center cameras simulate the effect of the car being too far left or too far right in the lane and by adding or subtracting an appropriate offset to/from the respective center camera steering angle, one can effectively produce artificial recovery data.

-Note that I deliberately did not record any recovery data, i.e. I did not record any data of the car correcting its course from the edges of the lane back towards the center.
-Since real cars on real roads cannot really make use of this technique and can still learn how to drive autonomously, my model should be able to learn without such data, too.
-Instead I used the data from all three cameras for the training and hoped that the left and right camera images and some geometric transformations of the images would be enough to produce the same effect that recovery data would, which turned out to be true.
-Not to mention that it is a lot more efficient than recording lots of manually produced recovery data.
+I did not feel the need for recovery data of the car correcting its course from the edges of the lane back towards the center as I believe actually cars on real roads might not be using this technique , so my model should be able to learn without such data, too.
+Instead I used the data from all three cameras for the training and hoped that the left and right camera images and some geometric transformations of the images would be enough to produce the same effect that recovery data would.
+It is a lot more efficient than recording lots of manually produced recovery data.

-I recorded roughly four laps (maybe it was a bit less) of good driving behavior in the default direction (counter-clockwise) on the lake track (track 1), followed by roughly four laps in the reverse direction (clock-wise).
+I recorded roughly four laps of good driving behavior in the default direction (counter-clockwise) on the lake track (track 1), followed by roughly four laps in the reverse direction (clock-wise).
 I ended up with a little more than 45,000 images when I was done recording, i.e. around 15,000 per camera.

 With that data from the lake track only I wanted to get the model to master the lake track and see how far I would get on the mountain and jungle tracks without using any data recorded on those tracks.